 - Goat cheese

-There’s a wide variety of foods to choose from so that if you aren’t keen on liver (we don’t know too many people who are), maybe dark chocolate will be more enticing.
-Copper deficiencies are rare because it can be found in so many different foods.
+There’s a wide variety of foods to choose from, so even if you aren’t keen on liver (we don’t know too many people who are), maybe dark chocolate will be more enticing.
 If you incorporate healthy and diverse foods into your diet, you’ll have all the copper you need.

 Copper gluconate is not just any mineral.
 It’s a mineral that will keep your eyes functioning and help prevent age-related macular degeneration.
 Copper can be found in almost every cell in the body.
 Though it is found trace amounts, it’s as important as any other vitamin or nutrient in the body.